Can Prepaid Cards Expire?

 If your web browser stores your card information, be sure to update that data as well.

-Payset’s prepaid cards offer many features, from the ability to fund your balance with a variety of local currencies to plans targeted at business and enterprise users.
+Payset’s debit cards offer many features, from the ability to fund your balance with a variety of local currencies to plans targeted at business and enterprise users.

 When you sign up for our prepaid card, you’ll get access to both a plastic card and a mobile virtual card.
 Signing up is simple: just click on the “Get Started” button below.